heimrichhannot/contao-formhybrid/README.md

 formhybridBeforeCreateNotifications | array &$submissionData, Form $currentForm | Do custom logic before sending notification.
 You can manipulate the submission data or send custom notifications. formhybridOnCreateInstance | Form $form, $varConfig = null, $id = 0 | Is called in the form constructor and allows to change configs or do actions on every form init. formhybridBeforeCreateWidget | FormhybridBeforeCreateWidgetEvent $event | Is called before widget class constructor is called.
-You can change widget config and widget class in the event class.
+You can change widget config and widget class in the event class. formhybridBeforeRenderForm | FormhybridBeforeRenderFormEvent $event | Is called before the form template is rendered and can be used to modify data or work with the data before rendering.

 ### Opt in handling
 FormHybrid comes with build in opt-in handling.
 Following steps are required to use it: